SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 `lui` is an instruction we've encountered before.
 The spec gives us a U-type encoding, and we want to load the value `0x10012000` into `a5`, the 5th argument register (for reasons that will become clear later).
 The assembly is `lui a5, 0x10012`.

 From the guide we see the opcode `0110111`, and we need a 5-bit register (a5 is x15, so has the 5-bit encoding `01111`).
 Combined together the lowest 12 bits are `0111 1011 0111` (note that the lowest bit of the destination register is joined with the upper 3 bits of the opcode to create the nibble `1011`).
 The highest 20 bits are the immediate value, `0x10012`, so we have the complete instruction `0x100127b7` or `b7 27 01 10`.

+[2] We write a value one less than the one we want (139).
+The whole thing is a bit confusing, but the details are in the data sheet.

+[3] Some guides write `0x3` here, to use a second UART stop bit.
+The choice is explained in this [StackOverflow question](https://electronics.stackexchange.com/questions/29945/one-or-two-uart-stop-bits).
+We use one stop bit to increase throughput.

+[4] We don't actually use the receive functionality in this example, though.